Chimoney/chimoney-community-projects/README.md

   - [Chispend Widget](https://github.com/Chimoney/chimoney-community-projects/tree/main/submissions/chispend_widget)
   - [Pay Paddy](https://github.com/Chimoney/chimoney-community-projects/tree/main/submissions/pay-paddy)
   - [Topdelivr @ 715aafe](https://github.com/KelvinNjiraini/TopDelivr/tree/715aafe5f78a5ea29634f80be1ceb0983fa86558)
-- In addition to contributing to existing projects, you can create a new project that includes `Chimoney`.
+- In addition to contributing to existing projects, you can create an issue with a project/suggestion you would like to work on that implements the Chimoney API.
+The issue will be reviewed and assigned to you.
-- To do this, simply submit your project in the `submissions` folder.
+- After working on the solution, submit it in the 'submissions' folder
-- Follow our [Contributing Guidelines](https://github.com/Chimoney/chimoney-community-projects/blob/main/CONTRIBUTING.md) for making changes.
-- Create a new branch with a relevant name for your work: `git checkout -b feature/my-contribution`.
-- Make your changes and commit them to the `submissions` folder.
-- Push your changes to your forked repository: `git push origin feature/my-contribution`.
-- Create a pull request explaining your contribution.

 ## 🧿 Issues